simonrichards150/ParamotorMultiSensor/README.md

 ### LEDs.h

-+ amberThreshold sets the temperature threshold to switch from green to amber
++ amberThreshold sets the rising temperature threshold to switch from green to amber
-+ redThreshold sets the temperature threshold to switch from amber to red
++ redThreshold sets the rising temperature threshold to switch from amber to red

+(Note: rising thresholds are exact, falling thresholds are subject to hystseresis)

 ## Programming